paminks/qpImageViewer/README.md

 # qpImageViewer
-Free(as in fing freedom)And Open Source Image Viewer written in Qt/C++
+Free And Open Source Image Viewer written in Qt/C++

 ## If you want to open project in QCreator, the .pro files are in qpImageViewer-pro.zip